-- Is this the right decision for you?
+So, is becoming a real estate investor the right decision for you?

 Keep Things Fair, Impartial, and Professional

-No matter how well you get along, your renter isn’t your friend.
-Allowing it to get to that point puts you at risk of being unable to enforce your lease agreement when something goes awry.
-It also makes it that much harder to stay impartial when it comes to things like how you respond to maintenance and repairs.
+Allowing your landlord-tenant relationships to get to the point of a friendship puts you at risk of being unable to enforce your lease agreement when something goes awry.
+It also makes it much harder to stay impartial regarding things like how you respond to maintenance and repairs.

 Instead, keep things professional—especially if you have more than one renter.

-One of the most common mistakes is using a prefabricated lease you found on a random website.
-You may be lucky and stumble upon a decent one, but chances are good that it is not designed for your Maryland's laws and local rules in the Baltimore area.
+One of the most common mistakes property owners make is using a prefabricated lease found on a "lease agreement template" website.
+You may be lucky and stumble upon a decent one, but chances are good that it is not designed for Maryland's laws and local rules in the Baltimore area.

 By far, this is one of the most important steps to ensuring legal protections for you in the years to come.
 If you do rely on full-service property management, our legal team can create air-tight lease agreements for you.

 Some residential property owners make the decision to price their condo, townhome, duplex, rowhome, or detached single-family home based on what they see others listed for in the area right now.
 That's not always fair to do: your property may be larger or have more desirable features!